-The InterExchange School Teaching Assistant France program is a great way to explore the teaching profession while gaining insight into French culture.
+The School Teaching Assistant France program is a great way to explore the teaching profession while gaining insight into French culture.
 You’ll live with a welcoming host family in the Paris region and volunteer at a local school for 15 to 20 hours per week.
 In exchange for a private bedroom and meals, you'll tutor your host family between three and five hours per week.
-No teaching experience or French language skills are required!
+French language skills are not required!

 |Early November (4 to 7 weeks)||Friday, September 1st|

 Specific start-date flexible.
 There are three, two-week seasonal breaks throughout the school year plus closure for Christmas and New Year's Eve.
 The specific dates of breaks change each year.
 InterExchange will inform applicants of school-break dates as soon as the information is available, so applicants may modify their specific program dates to work around school closures.

 To apply, you'll create an online account and complete a few simple web forms.
 You will also need to upload documents, including a character reference and resume.
 When you're ready, you will pay a $250 deposit towards your program fee (refundable in the unlikely event that we're unable to place you).
 The balance will not be due until we confirm your placement with a school.

 When we receive your deposit, we'll unlock your application so you can review everything once more before submitting.
 Then, we'll contact you for an informal Skype interview before confirming your acceptance and sending your application overseas.
 Sign up.